Austin Gallery

 A few things actually decide which one fits your room.
 Reversible vs. fixed orientation is the first: a reversible frame lets the long return sit on your left or your right, so the desk adapts to the corner instead of the other way around — worth having if your layout might change.
 Footprint matters more than with a normal desk, because a corner eats space in two directions; measure both walls before you buy.
 Weight capacity and top thickness tell you whether it'll hold a monitor arm and a loaded setup without flexing.
 And the big one for your back: electric height-adjustable vs. fixed.
 A motorized corner desk lets you stand part of the day without shrinking your workspace — rarer and pricier than a rectangle standing desk, but the best of both worlds if you'll use it.

-For most people, a fixed reversible L-desk around $180 like the Furologee is the smart default; if you want to sit and stand through the day, the VIVO electric corner desk is worth the step up.
+For most people, a furniture-grade L like the Bush Cabot (~$300) is the smart default; if you want to sit and stand through the day, the VIVO electric corner desk is worth the step up.
 If a plain rectangle standing desk suits you better, see our best standing desks guide, and pair whichever desk you choose with a supportive seat from our best office chairs guide.
 Every link below goes to Amazon with our affiliate tag — we earn a small commission, at no cost to you, when you buy through us.

 Best OverallOur Pick